 The on-again-off-again question of whether the asteroid Apophis poses a threat to the Earth this century is back on again.
 Don't panic though: The risk isn’t just small, it’s 48 years away, leaving plenty of time for us to fix it, if we can divert some energy from the disasters of our own making.

 The asteroid Apophis will make several very close passes to the Earth over the next century.
-Its discovery in 2004 sparked fears it might actually hit us on another of these close approaches.
+Its discovery in 2004 sparked fears it might actually hit us on one of these close approaches.
 However, as more detailed observations have improved our understanding of its orbit, fears of collisions in 2029 and 2036 subsided.

 However, at the American Association of Science Planetary Science Division Conference, the University of Hawaii's Dr David Tholen presented a talk outlining how Apophis’s orbit is being changed by the Yarkovsky effect.
 Yarkovsky acceleration occurs when one hemisphere of an asteroid is warmer than the other.
 Radiation from the warm side pushes on the asteroid as the photons released carry momentum in the opposite direction.
 The force is tiny, but with nothing to counteract it, over time it can nudge the asteroid out of its orbit.
 Astronomers expected Apophis would be affected in this way, but did not know by how much.